My Plantiful Cooking

 Ingredients needed for sauce like soy sauce, sesame oil and oyster sauce on a grey background.

-• Curry powder - I recommend going for yellow curry powder or Indian curry powder to give Singapore chow mei fun its distinctive yellow hue.
+• Curry powder - I recommend going for Indian curry powder to give Singapore chow mei fun its distinctive yellow hue.

 🔪How to make

-Sauce in a white bowl with a spoon beside.
+Stir-fry sauce for mei fun in a ramekin with a spoon beside.

 ✔Helpful tips